 From choosing the location down to choosing a wedding gown, wedding preparation can really be full of challenges.
 There’s hardly enough time for anything let alone vet a pool of qualified wedding videographers to find that special one.
 What questions to ask?
 What’s the difference between documentary versus montage wedding videos?
 Can I have a little Jay-Z in the house?
 What’s wrong with using the iPhone?
 Yes, you can shoot a wedding video – or any video with an iPhone – but it won’t be a cinematic.
 It won’t be movie magic.

-Most newly engaged lovers out there do not have much experience when it comes to finding the best professionals that offer cinematic wedding videography.
+Most newly engaged lovers out there do not have much experience when it comes to finding the best wedding videographers that are affordable and easy to work with.
 It's good to remember that every wedding videographer in the industry has their own style in terms of shooting as well as editing.
 Finding the perfect artist that fits with your tight budget can be a tough task to do.
 Aside from the cost, there are other factors that you must take into consideration such as, the style, creativity, equipment, experience and packages that are being offered in the world of wedding videography.

 Here are things to consider when choosing the best wedding videographer for your special day:

 Wedding videography packages usually range from $1K to more than $15K.
 Most wedding videographers charge a rate based on the amount of time they render their professional services.
 Others out there offer a preset package which also includes other pieces such as an extra shooter or a same-day edit.
 Even if you are just planning to buy a standard package, it is very important that you run through the other offers and what's included.
 Some wedding videographers will also base their pricing on the number of guests and venue of the place.